sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 Private Keys are generated and stored inside Sectigo's Hardware Security Modules (HSMs).
 HSMs SHALL be certified to at least FIPS 140-2 Level 3 or Common Criteria EAL 4+.

-For CA Root key recovery purposes, the Root CA signing keys are encrypted and stored within a secure environment.
+For CA Root Private Key recovery purposes, the Root CA keys are encrypted and stored within a secure environment.

 ### 6.2.8.Method of Activating Private Key